VitekHub/discord-helper-bot-ts/README.md

    - Install and run Ollama locally
    - Set `AI_PROVIDER=ollama` in `.env`
    - Configure `OLLAMA_HOST` and `OLLAMA_MODEL` in `.env`
+   - For a tutorial on using Ollama, check out [this video guide](https://odysee.com/@NaomiBrockwell:4/Local-LLM:d)

 5. Configure the bot:
    - Copy `.env.example` to `.env`